allthingsclowd/IoTDemoPicoW/README.md

 ```

 ## Our first app
 7. Now let's build our first app, `blink` for the pico_w board.
-Note: The default blink app in the examples repo is for the pico board without wifi - it's led is physically wired to a different location than the pico_w hence the need for a different blink app located in the wifi subfolder!
+Note: The default blink app in the examples repo is for the pico board without wifi - it's LED is physically wired to a different location than the pico_w hence the need for a different blink app located in the wifi subfolder!
 ```
 cd $PICO_EXAMPLES_PATH
 mkdir build